CLAYYO/SCYCLATEST-SOLO/CLOUDFLARE_ENV_SETUP.md

 3. Test the ACF People Management system

 ## Current Status
-- ❌ Environment variables not configured in Cloudflare Pages
+- ✅ Environment variables configured in Cloudflare Pages
-- ❌ API routes returning 403/500 errors
+- ✅ API routes working correctly
-- ❌ Supabase client falling back to mock client
+- ✅ Supabase client initialized with proper credentials

 ## Next Steps
-1. Configure environment variables in Cloudflare Pages dashboard
+1. ✅ Environment variables configured in Cloudflare Pages dashboard
-2. Redeploy the application
+2. ✅ Application redeployed successfully
-3. Test the ACF People Management functionality
+3. ✅ ACF People Management functionality tested

+## Verification
+A verification test was conducted on August 16, 2025, confirming that:
+- Environment variables are properly accessible in the client
+- Supabase authentication is working correctly
+- API endpoints can communicate with Supabase